 It is a condition of this letter report that Thurber's performance of its professional services will be subject to the attached Statement of Limitations and Conditions.

-Don Proudfoot, P.Eng.
+Yours very truly, Thurber Engineering Ltd. Don Proudfoot, P.Eng.
 Principal | Senior Geotechnical Engineer